dwd0tcom/strava-scriptable-widget/README.md

 - **Added offline fallback for image + json data**
   In some cases, when the celluar data is weak, you won't be able to see a picture, if the picture comes from an online source.
 Now, as a fallback, it's saved in iCloud.

+## Troubleshooting
+If there is any error, it might get caused because the API endpoint is not available, when the widget tries to pull data from Strava.
+In order to check the API status, please visit [Strava Server Status](https://status.strava.com/#day).

 ## Next Steps

 - [x] Offline fallback, if API is offline